The Artist's Helper is an application

 Here are some changes I'm contemplating that I'd like some opinions on

 Layer name changes.
 Some are confusing.
-It's difficult to write about paints in the tutorial when it might
+It's difficult to write about

-mean a layer, some physical paints, some palette entries.
-Also some layers have the same initial so the hotkeys
+some palette entries.
+Also some layers have the same initial so the

-are odd.
+hotkeys are odd.

 paints -> preview or rendering